StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 ### Manifest
 The manifest contains the meta data of the CloudFoundry deployment which is needed for deployment.
-It is a yaml file and contains following things:
+It is a `yaml` file and contains following information:
 - attributes like name, path, disk_size
 - environment variables like `database_user`
 - services which should be bound to the application like a database